askonomm/shape/README.md

 ```

 By running Shape the first time, it will automatically set-up a DB schema.
 Then fire up your browser and visit `localhost:3999/admin`, this should direct you to the setup page where you can create your account, after which it will redirect you to the admin panel (which is currently empty).

+### E-mail configuration

+For things that require e-mail, such as the ability to reset your password, you also need to set up additional SMTP settings.
+There are a number of services that provide a SMTP service, such as [Mailgun]() and [Postmark]().

+To set up e-mail services, you should configure the following environment variables:

+- `MAIL_FROM` - E-mail address that the mails are sent from (example: admin@yourwebsite.com)
+- `MAIL_HOST` - SMTP host (example: smtp.postmarkapp.com)
+- `MAIL_USER` - SMTP username
+- `MAIL_PASSWORD` - SMTP password
+- `MAIL_PORT` - SMTP port
+- `MAIL_TLS` - Set this to `true` if you want to use TSL, otherwise remove it.
+- `MAIL_SSL` - Set this to `true` if you want to use SSL, otherwise remove it.

 ## The idea